 - A further 237 colleges either failed to meet a later deadline to apply for HTS, or applied and were refused.

 By March 2015, 70 colleges with previously revoked licenses were currently licensed again under the same name (this does not include any who may have applied under a new name).

-Data on student visa applications include information on the type of educational institutions acting as sponsors.
+Data on student visa applications includes information on the types of educational institutions that act as sponsors.
 Figure 5 shows the number of visa applications made by student migrants using visa sponsorships.
-In 2015, the majority of international students (80%, or 168,400) were sponsored by UK-based higher education institutions.
-The remainder were sponsored by tertiary, further education or other colleges (8%), English language schools (1%), independent schools (7%) and others (1%).
-It is important to note that not all students receiving visa sponsorship take up the offer to come to UK.
+In 2016, the majority of international students (83%, or 167,500) were sponsored by UK-based higher education institutions.
+The remainder were sponsored by tertiary, further education or other colleges (7%), English language schools (1%), independent schools (7%) and others (1%).
+It is important to note that not all students receiving visa sponsorship take up the offer to come to the UK.